Here’s an unsettling statistic: more than 80 percent of U.S. companies have been hacked!

-Now that you’re aware of the prevalence of information security job openings, a new concern arises: Are you qualified for these open positions?
+Now that you’re aware of the prevalence of information security job openings, a new concern arises: Will you be qualified for these open positions?

 Unfortunately, the passion you have to help put a stop to this epidemic may not be enough to land you a job in the field.
 The skill and practical know-how are vital in such a technical field.
 These are both critical ingredients in the recipe for success.

-An information security degree will provide you with the technical skills and knowledge needed to successfully protect organizational data, investigate data breaches and develop strategies to prevent data from being compromised.
+An information security degree will provide you with the technical skills and hands-on experience needed to successfully protect organizational data, investigate data breaches and develop strategies to prevent data from being compromised.

 Not only that, but it could also be the missing link that will help open the door to many career opportunities that are currently out of your reach.

 Reason 3: A plentiful array of advancement opportunities

 Earning a degree can help you land a job in information security, which then introduces a yet another question: Will you be stuck in that position forever?